Innmind/Doctrine/README.md

 ### A single `Id` class for all entities

 This is no longer a problem as it is provided with a template understood by [`vimeo/psalm`](https://github.com/vimeo/psalm/blob/master/docs/annotating_code/templated_annotations.md).

-The class is not declared final in case you really need to extend the behaviour.

 ### No `flush` method on the `Manager`